pingcap/tidb-dev-guide/src/contribute-to-tidb/code-style-and-quality-guide.md

 ## Some tips for range and goroutines

-There are 2 types of range, with index and without index.
-Let's see an example for range with index.
+There are 2 types of range, `with index` and `without index`.
+Let's see an example for range `with index`.

 ```go
 func TestRangeWithIndex(t *testing.T) {